ekoontz/fasta/README.md

 find the corresponding sequence `b` where `a` and `b` overlap in the sense that there is a substring `s` shared by `a` and `b` for which:

-- `s` is a suffix of the first (left-hand) member of pair
+- `s` is a suffix of `a`
-- `s` is a prefix of the second (right-hand) member of the pair
+- `s` is a prefix of `b`
-- `s` is longer than half of both members of the pair.
+- `s` is longer than half of both `a` and `b`.

 As a `b` is found for each `a`, we save this correspondence in a map called `overlaps`, keyed on `a`'s label, where the value is a pair of `b`'s label, and an offset location within `a` where the shared substring `s` begins within `a`.

-Note that in this step, in addition to returning the pair, we also must return the offset position from the beginning of the first member of the pair, so that in step 3, we can print the resulting whole string without repeating the overlapping section.
+Note that in this step, in addition to returning the pair, we also must return the offset position from the beginning of `a`, so that in step 3, we can print the resulting whole string without repeating the overlapping section.

-The function that, given a sequence, finds its right-hand counterpart sequence and offset, is called `find_overlap()`.
+The function that, given a sequence `a`, finds its right-hand counterpart sequence `b` and offset into `a`, is called `find_overlap()`.

 3. Finally we print out the contents of the `overlaps` map, starting with the leftmost sequence, printing out each such sequence in such a